2019 Airmarine Cup: Participating nations

-Singapore and Solomon Islands had been invited to participated in the 2019 Airmarine Cup hosted by the Football Association of Malaysia (FAM).
+Singapore and Solomon Islands had been invited to participate in the 2019 Airmarine Cup hosted by the Football Association of Malaysia (FAM).
 On 1 March 2019, Solomon Islands announcing their withdrawal as the tournament date is coinciding with their league schedule, leading FAM to calling Afghanistan as a potential replacement candidate.
 The same day, Afghanistan confirmed their participation and the draw are being announced on 4 March.

 Match officials

 The following referees and their assistants were chosen for the tournament.